Education

 Articles

-- Forthcoming in 2009.
+- 2009.
 "Hegel's Claim about Democracy and his Philosophy of History."
 In Will Dudley, ed.
-Hegel and History (Albany, NY: SUNY Press: 2009).
+Hegel and History (Albany, NY: SUNY Press).

 - 2009.
-'Efficiency, Practices, and the Moral Point of View: Limits of Economic Interpretations of Law,' in Mark White, ed., Theoretical Foundations of Law and Economics (Cambridge University Press)
+'Efficiency, Practices, and the Moral Point of View: Limits of Economic Interpretations of Law,' in Mark White, ed., Theoretical Foundations of Law and Economics (Cambridge University Press).
+Online at PhilPapers

 - 2001.
 'Political Identity and the Ties that Bind: Hegel's Practice Conception', in Robert Williams, ed.
 Beyond Liberalism and Communitarianism: Studies in Hegel's Philosophy of Right.
 Albany, New York: State University of New York Press.

 - 2001.
 'Constitutional Protections of Private Property: Decoupling the Takings and Due Process Clauses'.
 University of Pennsylvania Journal of Constitutional Law 3:885-925 (May).
-Available online (westlaw or lexis-nexis).
+Online at UPenn.
 Reprinted in Patricia E. Salkin, ed.
 2002 Zoning and Planning Law Handbook (West Publishing, 2002), 99-151.

 - 1994.
 'Are there natural rights?--Hegel's break with Kant', in Ardis B. Collins, ed.
 Hegel on the Modern World.
 Albany, New York: State University of New York Press.